 Although misdemeanor charges may not have the serious weight of felony offenses, there are still significant penalties for those convicted of misdemeanors in the state of Pennsylvania.
-While misdemeanor charges may not require the same aggressive defense of felonies, substantial fines and lengthy incarcerations can result from conviction.
+While misdemeanor charges may not require the same aggressive defense of felonies, substantial fines and lengthy incarcerations can result from a conviction.
 Moreover, the establishment of a criminal record can have a serious impact on your future, even for minor offenses.
 For these reasons, if you are facing a misdemeanor charge, you should seek out competent and vigorous representation from an experienced misdemeanor charges attorney.

 In Pennsylvania, misdemeanors are classified as first-, second-, and third-degree offenses, depending on their severity.
 The penalties for each degree are sequentially enhanced.
 Although many states limit misdemeanor penalties to a year of time spent in jail or less, this is not the case in Pennsylvania.
 From least to most serious, misdemeanor classifications and their possible penalties include: